roboticamed/site/content/en/docs/guides/getting_started/bringup/index.md

 ![](docker-compose.png)

->**Note:** Be sure that ROS master is connected

-Now, the next step is to connect the MardanRobot with the Android application to put it into operation.
+After establishing a connection with the master at **http://ros-master:11311**, the next step is to connect the MardanRobot with the Android application to put it into operation